Student Leadership at Rolling Terrace

 How does Student Leadership Club work?

 Children are given the opportunity to sign up for student leadership club at the start of the school year.
-Any children from grades 4 and 5 are welcome.
+Any child from grade 5 is welcome.
 Leadership Club students participate in many activities and services ongoing and throughout the school year including:

 Fall Food Drive, Fall Coat Drive, Pennies for Patients, Craft Night, Movie Night, Latin Dance, Spirit Week, Book Fair (Fall and Spring), PTA and school events as student representatives, classroom helpers, assistants to staff or teachers, character education assemblies, hands on tasks (copy making, stuffing mailboxes for teachers, distributing materials for the PTA or staff, announcements, lost and found maintenance, recycling efforts, etc).